-There are several photographers in the area who will come out for the big day to take pictures, and several weeks later, drop off a disk with all the images, part ways and leave you alone.
-Quick and precise, out of your hair.
+There are several photographers in the area who will come out for the big day to take pictures, and several weeks later, drop off a disk with all the images, part ways and get out of your hair.
 I'm not that quick, though.
 Kinda meddlesome, actually.
 I spend a lot of time with my clients.
-We meet for coffee or drinks (my treat) to talk about what you need.
-We discuss what you love and what you could do without, and what you want for your future home together.
-I spend a couple hours with you during our complimentary engagement photo session, capturing what you need for announcements, gifts, and reception table decor - as well as getting to know each other a bit so you don't have to spend the day of your dreams being stalked by someone with whom you aren't comfortable.
-We get back together to relive the memories of your special day as you see your images for the first time...and share a few tears over some of the more special moments you didn't even know I was hiding behind the scenes to capture...and plan the perfect location for those memories in your home.
+We meet for coffee or drinks (my treat) at a consultation or planning session to talk about what you need from your session or wedding.
+We discuss what you love and what you could do without, and what you want for your home.
+For wedding clients, I spend a couple hours with you during our complimentary engagement photo session, capturing what you need for announcements, gifts, and reception table decor - as well as getting to know each other a bit so you don't have to spend the day of your dreams being stalked by someone with whom you aren't comfortable.
+For all clients, we get back together after the session to relive the memories of your special day or session as you see your images for the first time...and share a few tears over some of the more special moments you didn't even know I was hiding behind the scenes to capture...and plan the perfect location for those memories in your home.
 Ugh, and then I come back AGAIN to install any pieces you need help hanging.
 Then, annoyingly, I go through all these steps again and again for your maternity session, and your lifestyle family session, and your baby's first birthday, your holiday card photos, and your growing-up-way-too-fast daughter's Bat Mitzvah, and your son's "where did the time go" graduation, and on and on...
 I'm a total nuisance.

 Now, don't get me wrong.
-I LOVE weddings.
+I LOVE my job.
 Love love love.
-I cry at every. single. one.
+I cry at every. single. wedding.
+I play with your kids.
+My hearts smiles and hurts with you as you cry over your *baby's* senior photos.
 I love designing your wall art and seeing your images on a priceless high quality heirloom piece that your children and grandchildren will enjoy - so much so, that when your products first arrive at my home and I open them to hand inspect the quality, and I see that beautiful image you'll be enjoying for the rest of your life - I quite literally cry again.
-Ask my husband - he giggles at me when I do it.
+Ask my husband or my kids - they giggle at me when I do it.
 Every time.